kernelcurry/kernelcurry-site/_posts/2015-08-23-running-lumen-on-google-app-engine.md

 ---
 layout: post
+categories: blog
 title: "Running Laravel's Lumen On Google App Engine"
 date: 2015-08-23
-categories: blog
+image: /img/2015-08-23-running-lumen-on-google-app-engine/main.jpg
 ---

 When looking for a more stable hosting solution for my [Magic: The Gathering Api](https://mtgapi.com?utm_source=kernelcurry.com&utm_medium=referral&utm_campaign=running-lumen-on-google-app-engine), I stumbled across Google's App Engine.
 If you have not read up on this solution, I would recommend it.